 Loukil said that he is ready and more than willing to work with US and European companies in partnership or an a turn-key basis in African high growth market.
 Bassem Loukil said he is also willing to entertain selling minority stakes in some of Loukil’s subsidiaries to qualified US, European or Asian private equity investors on a pre-IPO basis.

-Tunisia, like Baltimore, punches well over their perceived weight class and the real gems are country’s small-to-medium entreprises such as Bizerte-based Alimia Refrigeration Group that builds, designs and supplies leading luxury hospitality groups such as Toronto, Canada-based Four Seasons Hotels and Resorts owned by Microsoft founder Bill Gates and Saudi Arabia wealthiest businessman Prince Al-Waleed bin Talal; Bethesda; Ritz Carlton brand of the Bethesda,Maryland-based Marriott International (NASDAQ:MAR); and China’s HNA Group owned McClean, Virginia-based Hilton Hotels & Resorts.
+Tunisia, like Baltimore, punches well over their perceived weight class and the real gems are country’s small-to-medium family owned companies such as Bizerte-based Almia Refrigeration Group that builds, designs and supplies leading luxury hospitality groups such as Toronto, Canada-based Four Seasons Hotels and Resorts owned by Microsoft founder Bill Gates and Saudi Arabia wealthiest businessman Prince Al-Waleed bin Talal; Bethesda; Ritz Carlton brand of the Bethesda,Maryland-based Marriott International (NASDAQ:MAR); and China’s HNA Group owned McLean, Virginia-based Hilton Hotels & Resorts.